Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/01_introduction.rst

 EDSL
 ####

 There is one particular use of operator overloading that violates multiple recommendations, nonetheless it's very useful - EDSL (embedded domain specific language).
 The goal is to mimic a different language inside C++ through overloaded operators.
-A prime example of this is Boost Spirit library, which uses overloaded operators to construct parsers that match specific grammars in arbitrary input:
+A prime example of this is Boost.Spirit library, which uses overloaded operators to construct parsers that match specific grammars in arbitrary input:

 ..
 TOCOLOR

 .. code::

-    namespace x3 = boost::spirit::x3;
+    // example using third edition of the library namespace x3 = boost::spirit::x3;

     // # followed by any number of (any character except end-of-line) followed by (end-of-line or end-of-input)